StChiotis/stchiotis/README.md

 Thirteen years across Marine Engineering, EAM, IoT, Data Architecture, and now AI-native engineering — the same friction keeps showing up wherever software has to grow inside an organization that wasn't built around it.

-This GitHub is where I codify what's working, ship what's still in hypothesis state, and stress-test it in public.

 ---

 ## 🌍 What You’ll Find Here